-Want to spend some time to explain why there are limitations in Firewalla speed.
-In technical terms, Firewalla is an inbound firewall, it can block traffic coming in and also an outbound firewall, it can block traffic from inside.
+Want to spend some time explaining why there are limitations in Firewalla speed.
+In technical terms, Firewalla is an inbound firewall, it can block traffic coming in, and also an outbound firewall, it can block traffic from inside.
 It is also an IDS/IPS, which is simply, there is code inside Firewalla that detect bad things and do something about it.

 Now, let's look at the packet processing process

 You can see the stages of packet processing here.
 And note, not all packets go through these in real-time, this is simply a functional representation of how the internals works.

 - Route lookup (where to send the packet to)

 - Blocks (these are the rules to block traffic, they are additional lookups, and speed here is based on how many rules are there and the complexity of the rules)

 - Kick packets out (send the packet out to userspace from kernel)